 Since the beginning, Nike’s roster of tennis players was rebellious in nature and very talented.
 Legendary athletes like John McEnroe, Andre Agassi, Pete Sampras, Maria Sharapova, Serena Williams, and Roger Federer bagged championship after championship but their individualistic appeal and rebellious spirits changed the nature of the sports, which is still evident to this day.

 John McEnroe signed with the brand in 1978.
 Known for his tough demeanor and passionate attitude, he created his signature line for the brand that includes footwear and apparel reflecting his tremendous talent and rebel-with-a-cause character.
 The collection featured a red Swoosh and an “Mc” emblem with black and blue checkerboard designed on the shoe.
 He also designed apparel with black, blue, and red designs, which show McEnroe’s deviation from traditional tennis attire.

-This collaboration sparked the reconsideration of strict playing uniform and allowed players to wear regulated but more expressive designs.
+This collaboration sparked the reconsideration of strict playing uniforms and allowed players to wear regulated but more expressive designs.